pipelinelabo/datalaiq-wiki/kits/kits.md

 # Kits

-Kits are Gravwell's way of bundling up a lot of related items (dashboards, queries, scheduled searches, autoextractors) for easy installation on other systems.
+Kits are DatalaiQ's way of bundling up a lot of related items (dashboards, queries, scheduled searches, autoextractors) for easy installation on other systems.
 A kit might contain tools for analyzing Netflow data, or for monitoring a homebrewing setup.
-Gravwell Inc. provides pre-built kits for common use cases, but users can also build their own kits from within the Gravwell UI.
+DatalaiQ Inc. provides pre-built kits for common use cases, but users can also build their own kits from within the DatalaiQ UI.

 ## What's in a Kit

 There are many components which make up a kit.
 First, there are the *contents* of the kit, which fall into 2 categories:

-* Items: Regular Gravwell components such as dashboards, scheduled searches, macros, actionables, etc.
+* Items: Regular DatalaiQ components such as dashboards, scheduled searches, macros, actionables, etc.
 * Configuration Macros: These are specialized macros which the kit uses to configure itself, which can allow greater flexibility in e.g. choices of tags used.
 For instance, rather than using `tag=netflow` in all queries, a Netflow kit can say `tag=$NETFLOW_KIT_TAG`, then define a configuration macro named NETFLOW_KIT_TAG.
 At installation time, the kit prompts the user for which tag or tags contain Netflow records.

 There are a few other things which help *identify* a kit that are useful to keep in mind:

 * ID: Identifies the kit.
-Gravwell uses namespaces similar to Android applications, e.g. "io.gravwell.netflowv5".
+DatalaiQ uses namespaces similar to Android applications, e.g. "io.gravwell.netflowv5".
-* Version: Kits may be updated over time, and the version number tracks this so Gravwell can automatically notify of new kit versions.
+* Version: Kits may be updated over time, and the version number tracks this so DatalaiQ can automatically notify of new kit versions.
 * Name: A user-friendly name for the kit, e.g. "Netflow v5".
 * Description: A detailed description of what the kit does.
-* MinVersion/MaxVersion: Some kits require specific Gravwell features; to ensure those features are available, these fields specify which Gravwell versions are compatible with the kit.
+* MinVersion/MaxVersion: Some kits require specific DatalaiQ features; to ensure those features are available, these fields specify which DatalaiQ versions are compatible with the kit.
 * Dependencies: Kits can depend on other kits, like packages in a Linux distribution.
-Gravwell's Netflow v5 kit depends on the Network Enrichment kit, for example.
+DatalaiQ's Netflow v5 kit depends on the Network Enrichment kit, for example.
 Dependencies are automatically installed along with the kit.

 ## Browsing Installed Kits